charanjeet2008/100-days-javascript/DesignPatterns/Behavioral/Behavioral.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/3/33/W3sDesign_Interpreter_Design_Pattern_UML.jpg)
 https://sourcemaking.com/design_patterns/interpreter

+A way to include language elements in an application to match the grammar of the intended language.

 ## 4. Iterator
 Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.